edmundhung/conform/packages/conform-validitystate/README.md

 # @conform-to/validitystate

-> The current version is not compatible with the react package.
+> The current version is not compatible with conform react adapter.

 [Conform](https://github.com/edmundhung/conform) helpers for server validation based on the validation attributes.